 Gonzales is a small town along US-90, about two hours west of Houston, just over an hour east of San Antonio, an hour south of Austin, and almost four hours south of Dallas.
 It was founded in 1837 and was the first Anglo-American settlement west of the Colorado River.
 It’s now home to about 10,000 people.

 To fully understand why Gonzales is such an important place to visit, we’ll have to go over some brief Texas history.
 (It’s fascinating, I promise!)

 The History of Gonzales

-By 1835 however, Mexico was experiencing some political unrest and decided it might be a good idea to have Gonzales return the canon.
-The response of the Gonzales settlers has since become the famous Gonzales motto, and was responsible for initiating the first battle of the Texas Revolution.
-In short they said, “Come and take it.”
+By 1835 however, Mexico was experiencing some political unrest and decided it might be a good idea to have Gonzales return the cannon.
+The response of the Gonzales settlers has since become the famous Gonzales motto and was responsible for initiating the first battle of the Texas Revolution.
+In short, they said, “Come and take it.”

 Mexico indeed came and tried to take it, but the settlers of Gonzales had recruited help from nearby towns.
 The settlers voted to fight the Mexicans, and the 140 gathered Texians opened fire on the 100 Mexican soldiers.
 The Mexicans withdrew and the fight was over.
 This marked the first battle of what became the Texas Revolution.

 If you visit present-day Gonzales, you’ll find ‘Come and Take it’ everywhere in the city.
 We even passed a laundromat called ‘Come and Wash It.’

 With that bit of history in mind, here are some of the best things to do in Gonzales Tx.